ccorcino24/basicCalc/README.md

 # basicCalc
-This is a basic calculator built with Javascript
+This is a basic calculator built with Javascript.